 Governmental Funds.
 The focus of the Town of Palm Shores, Florida's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the Town of Palm Shores, Florida's financing requirements.
-Fund balance is composed of non-spendable fund balance, restricted fund balance, committed fund balance, assigned fund balance, unassigned fund balance and excess funds which are described in Note A-11.
+In particular, the unassigned fund balance may serve as a useful measure of a government's net resources available for spending at the end of the fiscal year.

-As of the end of the current fiscal year, the Town's governmental funds reported combined fund balances of \$847,783, an increase of \$69,408 in comparison with the prior year.
-The combined fund balance amount is comprised of non-spendable funds of \$5,595, restricted funds of \$40,952 and unassigned funds of \$801,236 which is available for spending at the government's discretion.
+As of the end of the current fiscal year, the Town's governmental funds reported combined fund balances of \$1,100,690, an increase of \$252,907 in comparison with the prior year.
+The combined fund balance amount is comprised of non-spendable funds of \$4,743, restricted funds of \$95,898 and unassigned funds of \$1,000,049 which is available for spending at the government's discretion.
 At the year end, there were no outstanding contracts or purchase orders.

 The general fund is the chief operating fund of the Town.
-At the end of the current fiscal year, total fund balance of the General Fund was \$806,831, of which \$5,595 is non-spendable fund balance, and \$801,236 is unassigned fund balance.
+At the end of the current fiscal year, total fund balance of the General Fund was \$1,004,792, of which \$4,743 is non-spendable fund balance, and \$1,000,049 is unassigned fund balance.